 2) Impact on sharp corners

-If the workpiece has sharp angle or small angle, it is easy to produce over melting phenomenon, and thick plate may not be cut.
+If the workpiece has sharp or small angles, it is prone to over-melting, which may prevent thick plates from being cut.

 3) Impact on perforation